mrinfinidy/pretty-qr-code/README.md

 ### Manual Installation

-Launch script from project root directory:
+If you did a manual installation with python/pip, launch the program from the root directory:
-`python ./qrcode-pretty`
+`python src/entrypoint.py`

 ### Samples